us4useu/us4r-user-docs/docs/content/2_hardware.md

 :name: pcie-cables-5678
 The host PC: the PCIe cables #5..#8 connected to the top PCIe interface card.
 ```
+**Safety and compatibility requirements:**
+To ensure safe and compliant operation, the following requirements apply when connecting the us4R™ to an external PC:
+- the host PC must provide at least the same level of protection against electric shock as the us4R™ system, i.e., Class I (with protective earth connection) according to IEC 61010-1,
+- class II equipment (with double or reinforced insulation) is acceptable only if explicitly assessed and approved by the system integrator.

 ## Digital I/O ports